Careers Programme Information

 Provider Access Policy Statement

 All maintained schools and academies (including special schools and pupil referral units) must give education and training providers the opportunity to talk to pupils in years 8-13 about approved technical qualifications and apprenticeships.
+The Coppice School acts impartially to secure the best outcomes for our young people be that academic or technical.

 At The Coppice School, pupils have a personalised Transition Plan produced at Y9 and this is reviewed on an annual basis.
 The plan sets out the young person's wishes and aspirations for their future education and career and the school works in close partnership with families and Transition Workers in order to identify suitable providers and support them in getting to know the young person as part of a bespoke transition process.